-A Christian blogger recently shared his reflections on the prominent InterVarsity Missions Conference Urbana 15, claiming that one experience in particular was so profound, it was singularly influential in his decision to skip communion — a tradition he faithfully anticipates and habitually enjoys with fellow attendees.
+A Christian blogger recently shared his reflections on InterVarsity’s Missions Conference Urbana 15.
+He claimed that one experience, in particular, was so profound it was singularly influential in his decision to skip communion — a tradition he faithfully anticipates and habitually enjoys with fellow attendees.

 Yep, this year was different.

 Native American activist Mark Charles reluctantly refused to participate because he felt an emotional discomfort and spiritual disease relating to the passionate plenary session on the Black Lives Matter movement.
-According to his reflection, the information presented in the Black Lives Matter session made such an impact on Charles, his spirit was convicted to the point of not only being unable to celebrate communion, but also being unable to participate in the plenary session on the following night that was organized to pray for Christians around the world who’re suffering persecution, in addition to the persecutors.
+He claims that the information presented in the Black Lives Matter session impacted him so that it convicted his spirit to the point of not only being able to celebrate communion but also being unable to participate in the plenary session the following night.
+That particular session was to pray for Christians around the world who’re suffering persecution.

-Charles, who speaks regularly about Christianity and indigenous peoples, has gained increasing visibility in Evangelical circles.
-In addition to writing for the Evangelical Left publication Sojourners, the Navajo writer spoke at the prominent Q Ideas conference last May in Boston and at Evangelical Dordt College in November, in addition to Urbana 15.
+Charles regularly speaks about Christianity and indigenous peoples and has gained increasing visibility in Evangelical circles.
+In addition to writing for the Evangelical Left publication Sojourners, the Navajo writer said at the significant Q Ideas conference last May in Boston and at Evangelical Dordt College in November and Urbana 15.

-The blogger based his decision not to celebrate communion on Paul’s exhortation of Christians to personally and spiritually examine themselves prior to celebrating the breaking of bread and drinking the wine in 1 Corinthians 11:17-34.
-To further justify his abstention, Charles invoked Mathew 5:23-24, Jesus’ admonishment of his followers to be reconciled to one another prior to placing their offering at the altar.
+The blogger based his decision not to celebrate communion on Paul’s exhortation of Christians to personally and spiritually examine themselves before commemorating the breaking of bread and drinking the wine in 1 Corinthians 11:17-34.
+To further justify his abstention, Charles invoked Mathew 5:23-24, Jesus’ admonishment of his followers to seek reconciliation with one another before placing their offering at the altar.

 There are divisions among them.
 They are not waiting or showing concern for each other.
 Some are going hungry while others are getting drunk.
 They are forgetting the significance of the Lord’s supper (sic) and, therefore, are eating and drinking judgment (sic) upon themselves.

-I don’t think appropriately rebuking believers for a lack of humility and love, which perpetuates physical and material divisiveness in the church, resulting in divine judgment for doing so, can be laterally applied to justifying and declining communion because of what Black Lives Matter represents.
+I don’t think appropriately rebuking believers for lack of humility and love, which perpetuates physical and material divisiveness in the church, resulting in divine judgment for doing so, can be laterally applied to justifying and declining communion because of what Black Lives Matter represents.
 The two aren’t the same.
-The blogger’s spirit may have been convicted, but I think he was wrong.
+Black Lives Matter may have convicted Charles’ spirit, but I think he was wrong.

-Charles offered a rambling confession and justification for refusing communion, which highlights the confusion and artificiality that afflicts the church in its attempts to faithfully and diligently discuss and confront racial discrimination.
+Charles offered a rambling confession and justification for refusing communion, highlighting the confusion and artificiality that afflicts the church in its attempts to faithfully and diligently discuss and confront racial discrimination.
 He explains:

 We needed to pray.
 Not for the persecuted Christians living in other countries, but for the persecuted people of color living right here in the United States of America.
 We needed to pray for the communities that had endured genocide, stolen lands, broken treaties, enslavement, Jim Crow laws, boarding schools, internment camps, segregation, deportation, and mass incarceration…